jekymin8232/vitalguardai-com/README.md

 **For a Korean developer, obtaining an EB-1A can provide the independence needed to focus on long-term innovation.**

-**World-class offline XAI is not built through short-term survival.
+**World-class XAI is not built through short-term survival.
 It is built through sustained research, stability, and the freedom to pursue a clear vision over many years.**

 **That is why I believe self-reliance is a prerequisite for creating truly world-class offline AI.**